 You Have a Bacterial Imbalance

 We've spoken about the balance of good and bad bacteria in your gut, and how certain foods nourish each group.
-As it turns out, "Research has found that people who are overweight and obese have lower microbiome diversity," explains Cole.
-Those who experience weight loss resistance have fewer "good" bacteria, like bacteroids and verrucomicrobia, and more "bad" bacteria, like actinobacteria and firmicutes.
+"Research has found that people who are overweight and obese have lower microbiome diversity," explains Cole.
+Those who experience weight loss resistance have fewer "good" bacteria, like Bacteroides and Verrucomicrobia, and more "bad" bacteria, like Actinobacteria and oftentimes Firmicutes.

 Your Gut Is Disrupting Your Sleep